lowrycito/handbook/pages/study-manual-general-handbook-22-providing-for-temporal-needs.md

 Bishops can refer members who need counseling to a Family Services professional, where available.
 They do this by using a bishop’s order for services (see “Bishops’ Orders and Referrals” in LCR).
+Relief Society and elders quorum presidents can also initiate these referrals.
+These referrals require approval by the bishop.

 Alternatively, members may seek help from reputable professional counselors in the community.

 Sometimes bishops counsel members who need help to repent of sinful behavior.
 This behavior may include sins related to or caused by addictions.
 In these